 - 14.1 The College will provide regular Safeguarding and Prevent training for all staff and governors.
-The training will be available in a variety of formats, address a range of Safeguarding and Prevent-related topics, and ensure awareness is updated annually. - 14.2 A Safeguarding and Prevent briefing is included within the induction programme for new staff, and all new staff will be expected to complete the online 'Safeguarding Essentials' module within a month of starting employment, and attend face to face
+The training will be available in a variety of formats, address a range of Safeguarding and Prevent-related topics, and ensure awareness is updated annually.

-Safeguarding training within the 6-month probation period.
+- 14.2 A Safeguarding and Prevent briefing is included within the induction programme for new staff, and all new staff will be expected to complete the online 'Safeguarding Essentials' module within a month of starting employment, and attend the College's own Safeguarding training within the 6-month probation period.
 Managers will be asked not to confirm new staff in post if staff have not attended such training within those timescales.
-In addition, all staff and governors will be asked to read, and confirm they have read, Keeping Children Safe in Education Part 1.
+In addition, all staff and governors will be asked to read, and confirm they have read, the latest edition of Keeping Children Safe in Education Part 1.

 - 14.3 After the first year of employment, all staff will be expected to undertake a minimum of one Safeguarding or Prevent-related training in each year of employment.
 This can include (the list is not exhaustive):

-- Face to face Safeguarding training
+- The College's own Safeguarding training

 - County Lines training

-- Prevent training
+- Prevent or Extremism training

 - Online safety